springfall2008/batpred/docs/apps-yaml.md

 - **inverter_clock_skew_discharge_start**, **inverter_clock_skew_discharge_end** - Skews the setting of the discharge slot registers vs the predicted start time

 - **battery_scaling** - Default value 1.0.
-This setting is used to scale the battery reported SOC kWh to make it appear bigger or larger than it is e.g. if you have an 80% depth of discharge battery that falsely reports its capacity, set this to 0.8 to report the real figure.<BR>
+This setting is used to scale the battery reported SOC kWh to make it appear bigger or larger than it is.<BR>
+*TIP:* If you have a GivEnergy 2.6 or 5.2kWh battery then it will have an 80% depth of discharge but it will falsely report its capacity as being the 100% size, so set battery_scaling to 0.8 to report the correct usable capacity figure to Predbat.<BR>
+*TIP:* Likewise if you have a GivEnergy All in One, it will incorrectly report the 13.5kWh usable capacity as 15.9kWh, so set battery_scaling to 0.85 to correct this.<BR>
 If you are going chart your battery SoC in Home Assistant then you may want to use **predbat.soc_kw_h0** as your current SoC rather than the usual *givtcp_<serial_number>_soc* GivTCP entity so everything lines up